Reasons For Business Failure With Examples

 Indeed, there is no such thing as going to bed one night and waking up the next morning with a killer idea.
-It’s a long process during which you question your belief in yourself; you discuss your inspiration with friends at the risk of them mocking you – after all, criticism helps your idea to grow.
+It’s a long process during which you question your belief yourself; you discuss your inspiration with friends at the risk of them mocking you – after all, criticism helps your idea to grow.

 #1.
 Lack of Planning

+Indeed, your plan includes the estimated costs of launching your company and the forecast revenues.
 By using these two figures, you can define when and where to spend money to establish your presence.
 More importantly, you can know how to recoup your investment.

 Without a plan, you’re unlikely to be able to monitor your profits or control losses.

 Why?
 Because losses happen during the first few years as you’re building a brand new presence in the market.

 Most times, businesses fail as a result of bad management; it is usually the most common culprit for failed businesses.
 However, bad management isn’t the only cause of business closure.

 In my JSS2 or 8th grade in high school, I was a very keen student of agriculture and would have gone for it as a major in university if I hadn’t gone for engineering.
 Well, I learnt in my agricultural studies class that so much care is given to crops when they are in their early stages.